-Can I take one of the alternatives, such as the Collection of Evidence or SAT, instead of taking the state exams?
+Can I take one of the alternatives, such as the collection of evidence or SAT, instead of taking the state exams?

 Not instead of the state exams, but as an additional opportunity if you are not successful in passing the state exams.
-Students must take each state exam at least once before applying to access most state-approved alternatives, unless the student transfers into Washington public schools in the 11th or 12th grade.
-(Students must take the state exams at least twice before submitting a Collection of Evidence.)
+Students must take each state exam at least once before accessing most state-approved alternatives, unless the student transfers into Washington public schools in the 11th or 12th grade (students must take the state exams at least twice before submitting a Collection of Evidence).
 Visit OSPI's website at www.k12.wa.us and click on "Graduation Requirements" in the "Helpful Links" section of the page.